 Material Culture

 A hallmark of American History Unbound is the use of historic, sometimes rare, and always evocative “material culture”—flags, banners, even Zippo lighters carried by troops in Vietnam—that drives a lecture’s narrative arc and connects us more deeply to our past.
-These objects—some of great historical significance and others ephemera made significant in this unique storytelling context—are from John Monsky’s personal collection, as well as the New-York Historical Society’s trove of art, objects, and letters.
+These objects—some of great historical significance and others ephemera made significant in this unique storytelling context—are from John Monsky’s personal collection, as well as the New-York Historical’s trove of art, objects, and letters.

 Among the many flags, pennants, and objects highlighted in the American History Unbound lecture series are: